sasisathya/tech-knowledge-hub/README.md

 }
 ```
 5. Sort an array using bubble sort:
+       Bubble Sort is the simplest sorting algorithm that works by repeatedly swapping the adjacent elements if they are in the wrong order.
 ```javascript
 function bubbleSort(arr) {
   for (let i = 0; i < arr.length - 1; i++) {